TheThingsNetwork/lorawan-devices/website/README.md

-# Lorawan Device Repository Website
+# LoRawan Device Repository Website

 An hugo static site generated from the lorawan-devices repository.